Kuderic/furry-frontlines/README.md

 The server can be ran and tested locally using `python main.py`, and then going to `localhost:8000` in a browser.
 It can also be ran using uvicorn, which will host a dedicated server on the designated ports.
 Example usage: `uvicorn server.app.main:app --host 0.0.0.0 --port 8000`.

+See README in server directory for more info.

 ## 😼 Client

 I need graphics libraries for javascript.
 I heard paperio is good ?